A simple gauge can be used to check the tread depth. If the tread depth has decreased below the minimum permitted, the tires must be replaced.

 Possible reasons:

-- low tire pressure, poor balance or wheel deformation, too high tire pressure;
+- low tire pressure, poor wheel balance or deformation, too high tire pressure;

-- worn steering rods or steering arm;
+- the steering rods or steering arm are worn out;

 1. Check the condition of the tread pattern and the degree of wear.
 Uneven tire wear indicates poor wheel balance or poor suspension adjustment.